-Taking part in a clinical trial helps improve the way cancer will be treated in the future.
+Taking part in a clinical trial helps improve treatments in the future.
 Even when clinical trials do not lead to effective new treatments, they often answer important questions and help move research forward.

 Some clinical trials only include people who have not yet received treatment.
 Other trials test treatments for those whose cancer has not gotten better.
-There are also clinical trials that test new ways to stop cancer from coming back or reduce the side effects of cancer treatment.
+There are also clinical trials that test new ways to stop cancer from coming back or reduce the side effects of treatment.

 Many of today's standard treatments for cancer are based on earlier clinical trials.
 Ask if there is a clinical trial right for you.